linnykoleh/WickiUp/AWS/src/main/java/aws/IAM/IAM.md

 **Terms**:
 - MFA - multi-factor authentication
 - Root account - email for sign up to AWS
-- Access key ID and Secret Acces key - token would you use in order to programmatically interact with AWS you can't use them to login to AWS console
+- Access key ID and Secret Access key - token would you use in order to programmatically interact with AWS you can't use them to login to AWS console

 **Security Token Service (STS)**